-Łódź has become synonymous with post industrial cool.
-It is already one of the biggest success stories in Poland if not Central Europe of how a post industrial city can and should recover and adapt after the collapse of heavy industry, textiles and manufacturing in the 20th century.
+Łódź has become synonymous with post-industrial cool.
+It is already one of the biggest success stories in Poland, if not Central Europe, of how a post-industrial city can and should recover and adapt after the collapse of heavy industry, textiles and manufacturing in the 20th century.
 The transformation of the Manufaktura complex was just the starting point and the revitalisation of former disused factory buildings across the city has only spread.
-Many of the abandoned buildings being converted into exclusive lofts or commercial real estate (ie. the Lofts at Księzy Młyn).
-However another trend has taken hold over the last decade which is quite unique to Łódź and that is the development of factory and courtyard complexes into thriving gastronomical, artistic and nightlife venues and full blown destinations.
-OFF Piotrkowska, in the northern half of the street, is the best case example of what kind of synergy and energy can manifest when local business minds, property developers, artists and gastronomic visionaries come together.
-But OFF grew slowly and organically and is now in its 8th year of operation!
+Many of the abandoned buildings being converted into exclusive lofts or commercial real estate (ie. the Lofts at Księży Młyn).
+However another trend has taken hold over the last decade which is quite unique to Łódź and that is the development of factory and courtyard complexes into thriving gastronomical, artistic and nightlife venues and full-blown destinations.
+OFF Piotrkowska, in the northern half of the street, is the best example of what kind of synergy and energy can manifest when local business minds, property developers, artists and gastronomic visionaries come together.

 You can easily spend many hours in Piotrkowska South, starting at the fantastic Piotrkowska 217 then working your way to the Art Factory to experience the vibrant revitalisations of former industrial sites.
-Heading further south, you come to the gem of the White Factory, lovingly converted into a textiles museum.
+Heading further south, you come to the gem of the White Factory, lovingly converted into the Museum of Textiles.

 For the more adventurous amongst you, a walk or bike ride east to the Karol Scheibler's former 'city within a city' at his former palace (now the Museum of Cinematography) and the textile factory complex of Księży Młyn is a must.